chainer/chainer/docs/source/tutorial/trainer.rst

     # Note: If you don't have a GPU, set this to -1 to run on CPU only
     gpu_id = 0

-    # Wrapp your model by Classifier and include the process of loss calculation within your model.
+    # Wapp your model by Classifier and include the process of loss calculation within your model.
     # Since we do not specify a loss funciton here, the default 'softmax_cross_entropy' is
     # used.
     model = L.Classifier(model)